Major in Theatre Arts Education

 - Theatre literature course

 As part of the theatre core, theatre majors are required to participate actively in the main stage production season at Elmhurst University.
 If not cast, the student must participate in some other capacity.
 Enrollment in a minimum of six terms total of THE 175/275/375/475 Theatre Practicum for credit or non-credit and/or THE 176/276/376/476 Musical Theatre Practicum for credit or non-credit is required regardless of date of entry into the program.

 Secondary Education Licensure

-Note that the ISBE and state laws may mandate changes in licensure requirements.
-See the Department of Education for the most current information.
+Note that the ISBE rules may mandate changes in licensure requirements.
+See the School of Education for the most current information.
 Students seeking secondary licensure in theatre are encouraged to consider obtaining an endorsement in another discipline such as English/Language Arts.
-Students seeking certification in other areas may obtain an endorsement in theatre.
-Contact the Department of Education and the theatre program for further details.
+Students seeking licensure in other areas may obtain an endorsement in theatre.
+Contact the School of Education and the theatre program for further details.